Close

 What are the Taxation Rules for Gratuity?

-• For Government Employees: Gratuity received by central, state, and local government employees is fully exempt from income tax.
+• For Government Employees: Workers who are paid their gratuity by the central, state, or local government do not need to pay income tax on their gratuity.
 This includes employees of Public Sector Undertakings (PSUs) and statutory corporations.

-• For Private Sector Employees (Covered Under the Payment of Gratuity Act, 1972): The tax-exempt portion of gratuity is calculated based on the provisions of Section 10(10) of the Income Tax Act.
-The exemption is determined by the lowest of the following three amounts:
+• For Private Sector Employees (Covered Under the Payment of Gratuity Act, 1972): The tax-exempt portion of gratuity is computed according to the provisions of Section 10(10) of the Income Tax Act.
+The exemption depends on the minimum of the following three values:

 • ₹20 lakh (lifetime exemption limit).